rodlie/animsvg/README.md

 Yes, this is a fork of [enve](https://github.com/MaurycyLiebner/enve).
 The upstream project has stalled and is not responding to issues and/or requests.

 We will continue the development under the name ``enve2d`` for the foreseeable future.

-This project is currently lead by [Ole-André Rodlie](https://github.com/rodlie) on behalf of NettStudio AS.

 # License